ddbj/www/_jga/download-e.md

 ### Generate a public and private key pair for data decryption {#key-for-decryption}

 The JGA data are provided as encrypted files.
 A user downloads data by sftp and decrypts the files by using the private key paired with the public key for dataset decryption registered in the data use application.
 The public key for dataset decryption is separate from [the public key for data transfer registered to the D-way account](/account-e.html#public-key).
-See "[How to generate public/private key pair](/account-e.html#generate-key-pair)".
+See "[How to generate public/private key pair](/account-e.html#generate-key-pair)". <span class="red">The key for dataset decryption should be in the RSA format.
+The ed25519 format is not supported.</span>

 In total, 2 pairs 4 keys are necessary for data use application and JGA data use.